-On 2013 chart, SSI level for a single person at Congregate Care Level III is $1404/mo.
+On 2021 chart, SSI level for a single person at Congregate Care Level III is $1488/mo.
 If client's income is under this amount, and if her assets are within SSI limits ($2000 for single person plus burial arrangements, burial fund and some other exemptions) s/he may be eligible for SSI to supplement her own income up to $1488.
 However, all of that except a Personal Needs Allowance (PNA) must be paid to the facility for room and board.
 The PNA is for sundry needs not covered by the facility - cell phone, clothing, metrocard, etc. -- in 2021, the Personal Needs Allowance is $210 per person (on same chart).
 This is taken out of the SSI payment.

 Examples of How Payment Works using SSI and Medicaid

-So she pays all of her income to the ALP facility, and it gives her back $187 as her PNA .
-(Or she keeps the SSI check of $124 and turns over her Social Security check to the ALP, which in turn gives her back the rest of her Personal Needs Allowance.)
-Because she is on SSI, she automatically will receive Medicaid to pay the other part of the ALP bill, and she is automatically enrolled in the Medicare Buy-In so that Medicaid will pay her Part B premium.
+So she pays all of her income to the ALP facility, and it gives her back $210 as her PNA .
+(Or she keeps the SSI check of $208 and turns over her Social Security check to the ALP, which in turn gives her $2 - the balance of her Personal Needs Allowance.)
+Because she is on SSI, she automatically will receive Medicaid to pay the other part of the ALP bill, and she is automatically enrolled in the Medicare Savings Program so that Medicaid will pay her Part B premium.

-EXAMPLE II - Medicaid only, no SSI (private pay for residential services): Ben has $1700/month Social Security, assets of $13,000, and is single.
+EXAMPLE II - Medicaid only, no SSI (private pay for residential services): Ben has $1700/month Social Security (gross) assets of $13,000, and is single.
 Since his assets are in excess of the $2000 SSI limit, he is not eligible for SSI.
-However, he can still get Medicaid because his assets are below $14,400.
-Under the Congregate Care Level III rules, he would be allowed to keep his Personal Needs Allowance of $187/mo.
-All of the rest of his income would go to the Assisted Living Program as his spend-down of $276 ($1700 - $20 disregard - $1404).
+However, he can still get Medicaid because his assets are below $15,900 (2021).
+All of the rest of his income would go to the Assisted Living Program as his spend-down of $192 (2021):